KiaFarhang/tcp-load-balancer/design.md

 ## Other Considerations

 - For this exercise, we'll handle errors by simply writing an error message to the client's TCP connection and closing it.
 In a production system we'd want something more robust - perhaps custom, documented error codes, for example.
 - This load balancer isn't scalable/couldn't be run redundantly without breaking the rate limiting and least-connection forwarding functionality, because they both run off values in memory.
-If, for example, we scaled to 3 load balancing servers, each would have its own count of how many connections a server had.
+If, for example, we scaled to 3 load balancing servers, each would have its own count of how many connections a host had.
     - We could solve this by moving those values into a distributed cache, so each server instance operated with the same values.
 At a glance, [Redis supports distributed locks](https://redis.io/docs/reference/patterns/distributed-locks/) to ensure multiple clients can't collide when reading/writing to the cache.
 Other distributed caches likely do as well.
 - Because the load balancer will simply `io.Copy` the connection streams back and forth to each other, by default the connections will stay open until one side closes them (or the load-balancing server crashes).
 This is nice for long-running processes like a remote debugger, but in reality we'd probably want to provide the option to enforce connection timeouts.
     - This could also be seen as a security/performance risk.
 If I have access to upstream A, I could just `echo -n "ddos" | nc server xxxx` in a loop to keep tons of connections with upstream A open and hog resources.
 However, this assumes upstream A isn't configured to close incoming connections automatically.
 And ideally the rate limiting would mitigate some of this risk.